 While using automation to speed up article layout and typesetting, Scholastica’s production team handles the entire proof review process for publishers working directly with editors and authors to make any article updates needed.
 Our team also reviews all article outputs generated via our software conversion process to ensure the accuracy and uniformity of typeset files.
 So journals receive hands-on support throughout Scholastica’s production process while getting the benefits of a software-based production approach.

-Since Scholastica uses technology to format articles, we’re also able to offer added automation benefits, including ensuring that figures and tables render properly in each article file type.
-Scholastica’s production service eliminates the friction journals often experience when trying to get figures and tables to properly fit in different PDF and HTML article layouts because we use smart software to handle all image and graphic sizing.
+Scholastica’s production service also eliminates the friction journals often experience when trying to get figures and tables to fit into different PDF article layouts.
+Because we use software to handle all image and graphic sizing, we’re able to automate that aspect of the production process.

 Making citation style switching and normalization fast and easy